 I like to start by placing the end greens so I know how far to go.
 This wreath will end up asymmetrical.

-P.S. if you watched the video (or are going to after reading this post) you’ll notice that I use a slightly different method for creating this wreath.
+P.S.
+If you watched the video (or are going to after reading this post) you’ll notice that I use a slightly different method for creating this wreath.
 The method in this post works better for a more delicate wreath, and the method in the video works better for a fuller wreath.

 Keep layering your greens and berries around the hoop.
 You can make it as full or sparse as you like.
+If you’d like to see a version perfect for a summer wedding or other special occasion, check out this blog post: Elegant & Easy Floral Hoop Wreath: Perfect for Weddings & Showers.

 I like to use the berries at the end to try and hide the florist’s tape that meets in the middle.
 A bow or ornament would also be lovely.